Aarekaz/50-Projects-100-days/readme.md

-#### A Personal challange to complete 50 python projects in 100 days.
+#### A collection of small mini projects that I have done to learn new things and to practice my skills.